-Breaklines indicate a change or break, in elevation or slope.
-These vector lines outline edges and changes in a terrain surface to communicate the overall shape.
-Breakline elevation varies from vertex to vertex and often cuts across variances in elevation.
+Breaklines indicate a change, or break, in elevation or slope.
+They trace the edges of slope and curvature, defining the transition from one surface plane to another.
+These vector lines outline edges and changes in a terrain surface, such as hills, plains, and ponds, to communicate the overall shape.
+Breakline elevation varies from vertex to vertex and often cuts across variances in elevation, making them different from contour lines.

 Using the Find Breaklines at Slope Region Boundaries method with a higher slope threshold, lines are created along edges of relatively flat areas in the terrain.